EdgeFirstAI/documentation/docs/models/fusion/validation.md

 <figcaption>Validation Metrics</figcaption>
 </figure>

 The metrics provides the precision, recall, F1, and IoU scores of the model at the specified window sizes.
-Additional charts are provided for the precision vs. recall and bird’s eye view heatmaps describing where the model performs well and where the model makes errors.
+Additional charts are provided for the Precision versus Recall and bird’s-eye view heatmap describing where the model performs well and where the model makes errors.

 !!! info
     See [Fusion Metrics](../metrics/fusion.md) for further details.